erecica/csv-to-dynamodb-with-lambda/README.md

 ### Testing

-You can test the application with the included files in directory [dummyfiles](assets/dummyfiles/) within the assets folder.
+You can test the application with the included files in directory [test files](assets/testfiles/) within the assets folder.
 You can upload multiple files and/or folders at once.
 Please keep in mind the max execution timeout of the Lambda function.
 Currently set to ```60 seconds```.

 If you wish to use your own csv files, you must meet the following condition:
   - File should be .csv